Where to Start

 -

-Zoom Meeting link available after registrationVirtual EventIf you are interested in learning more, please email, LGBTQ@scleroderma.org, with questions.
+Zoom Meeting link available after registrationVirtual EventJoin our parent support group and connect with other parents who understand the challenges of scleroderma.
 Click here to register in advance.
-A link to the meeting will be made available after registration.
+A meeting link will be shared after registration. […]

 -